Loading…

 Blue Iris provides basic motion detection and trigger zone capabilities natively.
 Over the years, its community has developed integrations with external AI services like CodeProject.AI, Deepstack, and other open source inference servers.
 These integrations allow Blue Iris users to add object detection, person recognition, and vehicle identification by routing motion triggered snapshots to external AI services for classification.
 While functional, this approach introduces latency, requires managing separate AI services, and is limited to snapshot based analysis rather than continuous real time video processing.

-Visylix includes 10 production ready AI models built directly into its video processing pipeline: face recognition at 99.7 percent accuracy, person tracking with re identification, ANPR, object detection, crowd density estimation, pose estimation, PPE and safety gear detection, heat map generation, motion detection, and unique person counting.
-All models run on GPU accelerated inference using TensorRT and OpenVINO, analyzing continuous video streams in real time rather than processing individual snapshots.
+Visylix includes 13 production-ready AI models built directly into its video processing pipeline: face recognition at 99.7 percent accuracy, person tracking with re identification, ANPR, object detection, crowd density estimation, pose estimation, PPE and safety gear detection, heat map generation, motion detection, unique person counting, intrusion detection, and line crossing detection.
+All models run on GPU accelerated inference using hardware-accelerated inference, analyzing continuous video streams in real time rather than processing individual snapshots.

 The difference in analytics capability is substantial.
 Blue Iris community AI integrations are impressive for their price point but are fundamentally limited by the snapshot based processing model, the manual configuration required, and the absence of enterprise grade models for capabilities like crowd density, pose estimation, and PPE detection.
 Visylix delivers these capabilities natively, continuously, and at scale with no additional integration effort.